-Our arbitrary threshold may mis-classify some bidders and cause attenuation bias in the estimated treatment effect.
-Bidders' ability to respond will depend on the quality of their internet connection and the mode of their connection, whether PC, mobile, or other.
 We have chosen 3 seconds because this both fits the visual presented in Figure 1 and because this is a logical threshold at which human response time limits the ability to counter bid.
-We choose a five minute counterfactual windows because we want to limit the sample to auctions where the bidder was winning as the auction came to a close.
-We examine below how sensitive our results are to the 3 second definition of sniping and to the 5 minute window.
+We choose a five minute counterfactual window because we want to limit the sample to auctions where the bidder was winning as the auction came to a close.
+We examine in the appendix how sensitive our results are to the 3 second definition of sniping and to the 5 minute window.